Reviews of Nehama Leibowitz

 TESTIMONIALS:

-We hosted Yael Unterman in December 2003 at Ma'ayanot Yeshiva High School for Girls in New Jersey.
+We hosted Yael Unterman at Ma'ayanot Yeshiva High School for Girls in New Jersey.
 Yael did two bibliodrama sessions for our students.
 We found the technique very interesting.
 It really drew the students into the story, making them think about issues they hadn't thought about before, and it brought the story to life.
 It was a very exciting way to relate to the text.

 - Suzanne Cohen, Tanakh teacher, Maayanot Yeshiva High School